TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-issueslinkingautomation-mooncake.md

 # Issues linking Automation account

-Linking Automation account to Log Analytics workspace requires that both resources are placed in the same “Resource Group”.
+Linking Automation account to Log Analytics workspace requires that both resources are placed in the same "Resource Group".
 The Automation account and workspace link is created with the installation of *Automation & Control* solution in the workspace.

 ## **Recommended steps**